 Where healing is found in love and community.

 The Strong Willed Project was born from our family's journey to turn unimaginable pain into a powerful purpose.
-It is the story of our son, Will, and the light he continues to shine.
+It is the story of our son, Will Bearden, and the light he continues to shine.

 During this experience, our family quickly learned that healing is found in love, kindness, and connection.
-The support we received from both family and friends became our lifeline and reminded us we were not alone.
+The support we received from friends, family, and our wider community became a lifeline, reminding us we were never alone.

 Guided by Will’s example, we are inspired to build a legacy of compassion for others on a similar path.
 The Strong Willed Project exists to honor Will’s story by ensuring that no one has to face this journey alone, and that brighter days are always within reach for patients, families, caregivers, and the hospital staff who serve them.